-- (a) The amounts specified in the wage schedules in Article 9.00 designated as "MERF" shall be contributed by the Employer for every hour that an employee covered by the terms of this Agreement is employed.
-The amounts contributed shall be based on total hours worked including overtime. - (b) All such contributions shall be recorded by the Employer on forms to be provided by the Union listing the names of employees, Union ID number, and hourly contributions of each employee, and forwarded with a cheque in the required amount, on or before the 15th day of the month following the month for which such amounts have been withheld, to the "Market Enhancement Recovery Fund Trust Account" in care of Local Union 110.
+- (a) The amounts specified in the wage schedules in Article 9.00 designated as "PITT" shall be contributed by the Employer for every hour that an employee covered by the terms of this Agreement is employed.
+The amounts contributed shall be based on total hours worked including overtime. - All such contributions shall be recorded by the Employer on forms (b) to be provided by the Union listing the names of employees, Union ID number, and hourly contributions of each employee, and forwarded with a cheque in the required amount, on or before the 15th day of the month following the month for which such amounts have been withheld, to the "Promotion of the Insulation Trade Trust Account" in care of Local Union 110.
 A copy of the said form to be retained by the Employer.